OzkanSisik/jenkins-docker-host/README.md

 - Admin password can only be set on first run (change it later in Jenkins UI if needed)
 - Default password is fine for development, use your own for anything serious

+## Security Context

+This setup works well for **local development** when you're the only user.
+The Docker socket access is a common pattern for personal projects and development environments.

+**For better security**, you can improve this setup with:

+- **Kubernetes with build agents** - isolated build environments
+- **Remote Docker daemon** - keep Docker separate from Jenkins

 ## Troubleshooting

 **Jenkins can't access Docker:**